mikeblakeney/vandalay-industries/developer-experience.md

   - DELETE `/factories/{factoryId}/machines/{machineId}`

 Additionally, pay especially close attention to the desired domain model when considering these
-  - CRUD inventory
+  - Full CRUD for inventory
-  - CRUD machines
+  - Full CRUD for machines

 ## API Versioning
   Making sure the api is versioned will greatly help developers by allowing them to choose when to upgrade their client applications.
 One approach is to use semantic versioning.
 When using semantic versioning, only use the major version number in the url because it will indicate when a breaking change is present.
 All other changes are non-breaking and really have no direct impact on the functionality from the client's perspective.
+Additionally, using a 410 status code with deprecated endpoints will bring furthe clarity to clients using the API.

 ## Document Error Responses
 Documenting what to expect when things go wrong is just as important as documenting intended usage of the API.
-Here's a list of suggested status codes and what they mean in an API:
+Here's a list of suggested status codes to consider and what they mean in an rest API:

 `304 Not Modified` - Used when HTTP caching headers are in play